canonw/ansible-provision-ubuntu/README.md

 # Personal Ubuntu desktop Ansible Setup Instruction
-Track new instance Ubuntu using Ansible, by setting one-time configuration and automated software installation.
+Track new Ubuntu instance setup using Ansible, by setting one-time configuration and automated software installation.

 ## Boostraping

 Login as sudo.
-Run the following commands in sh  to enable Ansible
+Run the following shell commands to enable Ansible

 PIP installtion is preferred over apt.